 One thing you should not overlook in creating a UX website is colour.
 80% of shoppers place colour as a primary reason for why they buy a particular product.

 Did you know?
 Good contrast between background and text makes your content easy to read.
-But, lack of contrast makes it very difficult for visitors to read your content.
+But, the lack of contrast makes it very difficult for visitors to read your content.